 For example traits ascribed to mesomorphic men were very positive (i.e., best friend, has lots of friends, polite, happy, helps others, brave, healthy, smart, and neat).
 By contrast … ectomorphic (slender) men were described with a different set of negative traits (i.e., nervous, sneaky, afraid, sad, weak, and sick).”

 Besides making men more attractive to the opposite sex, weight training can have an influence on future generations.
 Weight training gives our DNA an improved capacity to repair itself.
 That keeps our genes healthy.
 And since our children get half of their genes from dad, at least some of our healthy genes will be passed on to our children, thereby making them healthier too.
 In addition, a 2004 study of Danish men found that muscular men had more semen volume, a greater number of healthy sperm, and were more fertile than either skinny or obese men.

-Tapping into the benefits of weight training isn't all that complicated.
-While cardio exercise, almost by definition, can take a lot of time, many experts say that 30-60 minutes of weight training per week is plenty.
+Tapping into the benefits of weight training isn’t all that complicated.
+While cardio exercise, almost by definition, can take a lot of time, many experts say that 30 to 60 minutes of weight training per week is plenty.